 Morphine-Induced Gastric Pathology Is Protected by PPI (Omeprazole) through Modulation of Gastric pH and IL-6

 To evaluate the gastroprotective effect of omeprazole on morphine-induced gastric damage, macroscopic and histologic examination of mice gastric tissue was performed.
 Macroscopic observation revealed that omeprazole significantly reduces the gastric bloating and volume of morphine-treated mice.
 The stomach morphology and omeprazole-treated mice appeared similar to placebo-treated mice (Figure 5A).
-Hematoxylin and eosin staining showed that pretreatment of omeprazole ameliorates the morphine-induced pathologic changes in the stomach, which include reduced edema, decreased infiltration of inflammatory cells to the submucosal layer, and the destruction of the gastric epithelium compared with the morphine group (Figure 5C).
-A significant decrease in both gastric damage and inflammation score was seen in the omeprazole pretreated morphine group compared with the morphine group (Figure 5, E and F).
+Hematoxylin and eosin staining showed that pretreatment of omeprazole ameliorated the morphine-induced pathologic changes in the stomach, which include reduced edema, decreased infiltration of inflammatory cells to the submucosal layer, and the destruction of the gastric epithelium compared with the morphine group (Figure 5C).
+A significant decrease in both gastric damage and inflammation score was seen in the omeprazole-pretreated morphine group compared with the morphine group (Figure 5, E and F).
 The number of TUNEL-positive cells in the gastric mucosa was also markedly decreased in the omeprazole-treated morphine group compared with the saline-treated morphine group (Figure 5, D and G).
-Levels of the various proinflammatory cytokines, TNF-α and IL-6, are also notably decreased after omeprazole pretreatment (Figure 5, H and I).
+Levels of the various proinflammatory cytokines such as TNF-α and IL-6 were also notably decreased after omeprazole pretreatment (Figure 5, H and I).
 To determine whether omeprazole pretreatment affects the acid secretion, pH of the mice gastric content was measured using a pH electrode.
 In the omeprazole-treated group, the gastric pH was found significantly higher than morphine alone group (Figure 5B).
 These data support the conclusion that gastric pH changes may be associated with morphine-induced gastric damage.
-To see the effect of omeprazole on morphine-mediated delayed gastric emptying, in vivo imaging was performed.
+To observe the effect of omeprazole on morphine-mediated delayed gastric emptying, in vivo imaging was performed.
 C57BL/6 mice were treated with either morphine or morphine with omeprazole for 24 hours, and mice were fasted for 6 hours before being gavaged with FITC-dextran.
 In vivo imaging was performed after 30 minutes of FITC-dextran gavaging.
-We found a reduced FITC signal in the stomach of omeprazole pretreated morphine mice compared with morphine alone treated mice (Figure 5J).
+A reduced FITC signal was observed in the stomach of omeprazole pretreated morphine mice compared with that in morphine-treated mice (Figure 5J).
 This result suggests that omeprazole pretreatment attenuated morphine-induced delaying of gastric emptying.

-Besides the gastroprotective role of omeprazole on morphine-induced gastric damage, we further investigated if omeprazole modulates the analgesic effect of morphine.
-To do so, withdrawal latencies of the tail from a radiant heat source by tail flick were measured.
+Besides the gastroprotective role of omeprazole on morphine-induced gastric damage, the study investigated whether omeprazole modulated the analgesic effect of morphine.
+Towards this end, withdrawal latencies of the tail from a radiant heat source were measured by tail flick.
 Mice were treated with saline, morphine, or both omeprazole and morphine for 8 days.
-Surprisingly, mice from morphine-treated group pretreated with omeprazole showed significant attenuation of morphine analgesic tolerance compared with morphine alone treated mice.
+Surprisingly, mice from morphine-treated group pretreated with omeprazole showed significant attenuation of morphine analgesic tolerance compared with morphine-alone treated mice (Figure 6, A and B).
 Mice that received repeated doses of morphine presented 50% MPE between day 5 and day 6.
 In contrast, 50% MPE occurred between day 7 and day 8 in morphine mice pretreated with omeprazole.
-The omeprazole pretreated morphine mice showed significantly attenuated analgesic tolerance, with 45% MPE at day 8 compared with 0% MPE in morphine alone mice (Figure 6A).
+The omeprazole pretreated morphine mice showed significantly attenuated analgesic tolerance, with 45% MPE at day 8 compared with 0% MPE in morphine-alone mice (Figure 6A).
 These data clearly show that pretreatment with omeprazole before morphine administration prolongs the efficacy of morphine’s analgesic effect.
 On the basis of these results, we propose that omeprazole is not only protective against morphine-induced gastric damage but also attenuates morphine development of analgesic tolerance.